CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Cooperation Mechanisms

 \CONTR{}: \, Sometimes, players can resolve social dilemmas by \emph{committing} to sharing a portion of the benefits they receive from another player taking the costly cooperative action (\cf{} \citealp{Coase60:Problem}, who presents this idea for economies with negative externalities).
 A contract is then defined as a zero-sum change to the payoff outcomes in the game (sometimes called \emph{side payments}).
-This forms a distinctly powerful mechanism in comparison to the previous three.
-The final payoffs are not bound anymore by the actual payoffs one can achieve.\footnote{Consider games $ $ and $ $, where the latter is obtained from P2 committing to pay P1 $5$ utility units if P1 plays its first action.
-Both players prefer this contract to no contract, and P1 can now obtain $5$ utilities (in equilibrium) even though that payoff was not previously possible.} Furthermore, this mechanism's properties are design sensitive: particular \CONTR{} variants are able to \emph{exclude} welfare-suboptimal payoffs from being sustained in subgame perfect equilibrium \citep{Haupt24:Formal}, but suffer from unequally distributed welfare in equilibrium. \citet{Jackson05:Endogenous} show even further that unilaterally committable side payments will not achieve cooperation in the Prisoner's Dilemma.
-Based on that, follow-up work has focused on players having to accept a contract or small side payments before they take effect \citep{Yamada2003:Efficient,Geffner2025:Maximizing}.
-Finally, inter-player transfers of units of utilities are oftentimes not viable to begin with, such as when one is emotionally attached to an item and therefore not able to provide a similar level of value to another agent by giving that item away.
+This forms a distinctly powerful mechanism in comparison to the previous three, \eg{}, the final payoffs are not bound anymore by the actual payoffs one can achieve.\footnote{Consider games $ $ and $ $, where the latter is obtained from P2 committing to pay P1 $5$ utility units if P1 plays its first action.
+Both players prefer this contract to no contract, and P1 can now obtain $5$ utilities (in equilibrium) even though that payoff was not previously possible.} Furthermore, its properties are design sensitive: some \CONTR{} variants are able to \emph{exclude} welfare-suboptimal payoffs from being sustained in subgame perfect equilibrium \citep{Haupt24:Formal}, but suffer from outcomes with unequally distributed welfare. \citet{Jackson05:Endogenous} show even further that unilaterally committable side payments will not achieve cooperation in the Prisoner's Dilemma.
+Thus, follow-up work has focused on incremental side payments or players having to accept a contract before they take effect \citep{Yamada2003:Efficient,Geffner2025:Maximizing}.
+Finally, inter-player transfers of units of utility are often not viable to begin with, such as when one is emotionally attached to an item and hence giving it away will not provide a similar level of value to another agent.